 After the test, they will go through the results with you and explain the alternatives you can have and how you can avoid any potential nutrient deficiencies.

-Philippa Parish qualified as a registered Nutritional Therapist in 2005 and has worked in private practise supporting a broad spectrum of health issues throughout that time, with a special interest in digestion and its impact on the development of chronic, inflammatory conditions.
-She is also a qualified Neurolinguistic Practitioner, Personal Trainer and has a degree in Food Science from the University of Reading.
+Philippa Parish is a registered Nutritional Therapist and has over ten years’ experience in private practice supporting a broad spectrum of health issues, including female hormones, weight and thyroid health.
+She also has a special interest in digestion and its impact on the development of chronic, inflammatory conditions.
+She also has a degree in Food Science from University of Reading and is a qualified Neurolinguistic Practitioner.

-- July 2005 – Nutritional Therapist’s Diploma Course from the Institute for Optimum Nutrition, London.
+- Diploma in Nutritional Therapy from the Institute for Optimum Nutrition, London (2005)

 - May 2107- AFMCP Graduate